 The “Cobalt Steels” folder contains 28 smooth B(H) Curves and 12 Digital Core Loss Curves (total of 40 excel files).
 By downloading this folder, you will have the properties of all Cobalt Steels manufactured world wide at your finger tips!

-Click here to review the list of all Cobalt Steel materials contained in this folder.
+Please review the User Manual for a full list of all Cobalt Steel materials contained in this folder.